SAP-samples/process-automation-enablement/Workshops/Customer Workshop BLR 2026 /exercises/exercise2/README.md

 Lobby - [URL](https://sap-build-blr-eu12-consumer.eu12.build.cloud.sap/lobby)

-User id - userXXX@example.com (say for example your number is given as 001, it will be user001@example.com and so on)<br>
+User id - userXXX@example.com , say for example your number is given as 001, it will be user001@example.com and so on<br>
 Password: Welcome!123

 1. In the SAP Build lobby, click on **Create** button -> Process Automation: